 Federal Pell Grant

-- The U.S. Department of Education notifies the colleges when this happens.
-Should this occur, the student will be required to repay the Federal Pell Grant funds to either UGA or the other school.
+- The U.S. Department of Education notifies the schools when this occurs and the student will be required to return the Federal Pell Grant funds to either UGA or the other school.